SUBMIT INQUIRY

 Testing

-The Raleigh School is free from the constraints of EOGs, EOCs, grade-level testing and other types of tests that detract from the mission at hand.
+The Raleigh School is free from the constraints of EOGs and other types of tests that detract from the mission at hand.
 The state requires the school to give a nationally normed test, and that is the only standardized test we administer.
-We administer the Stanford Achievement Test in third-fifth grades, with minimal class time spent in preparation for the test.
+We administer the CTP Online (Comprehensive Testing Program) in third-fifth grades, with minimal class time spent in preparation for the test.
+The test covers areas such as Mathematics, Reading Comprehension, Writing Mechanics, and Verbal and Quantitative Reasoning.

 I continue to be inspired every day by the parents, the staff, and by the kids in the enthusiasm that they bring to the art of learning.